20 effective team incentive ideas for 2021

 Bring in guest speakers

-One of our favourite employee incentive ideas is bringing in guest speakers.
-These can really help employees' personal and professional development.
+One of our favourite employee incentive ideas is introducing your teams to guest speakers.
+Inviting industry experts into your company to share their knowledge with your employees will enrich both their personal and professional development.

-For this incentive to be effective, it’s important that the guest speaker covers a topic that employees actually find interesting and relevant..
+That said, for this incentive to be effective, it’s important that the guest speaker covers a topic that your employees find stimulating.

-Here’s some examples of ones that are a big hit with employees:
+Here are some examples of classes that are a big hit with employees:

 - Pilates, yoga or other fitness classes